An Operational Framework for Nonclassicality in Quantum Communication Networks: Methods

 Given a linear nonclassicality witness $(\gamma, \Gbf)$ and a nonclassical behavior $\Pbf\not\in\Cbb^{\Net}$, the noise robustness is equal to

 which implies that the noise robustness of the maximum possible violation $\widehat{\beta}$ is equal to

 The max violation and noise robustness do not precisely quantify the classical simulation cost, but they can be used in its certification.
-In general, it is nontrivial to obtain the classical simulation cost, $\kappa^{\Net}(\Pbf)$, as defined in Eq.~\eqref{eq:classical_simulation_cost}, for a given nonclassical behavior and network DAG $\Net(\sigarb{\XNet}{\dv}{\YNet})$.
+In general, it is nontrivial to obtain the classical simulation cost, $\kappa^{\Net}(\Pbf)$, as defined in Eq.~\eqref{eq:classical_simulation_cost}, for a given nonclassical behavior and network $\Net(\sigarb{\XNet}{\dv}{\YNet})$.
 However, upper and lower bounds can be estimated.
 In particular, a violation of a nonclassicality witness $(\gamma, \Gbf)$ that bounds a network $\Net(\sigarb{\XNet}{\dv}{\YNet})$ indicates that the communication vector $\dv$ is insufficient for simulating the nonclassical behavior.
 A violation therefore establishes the lower bound $\kappa^{\Net}(\Pbf) \geq \sum_{i} \log d_i$.

 Interestingly, the linear program in Eq.~\eqref{eq:facet_linear_program} provides a means of estimating the classical simulation cost.
 If the linear program in Eq.~\eqref{eq:facet_linear_program} is solved for the given behavior $\Pbf\in\Pbb_{\YNet|\XNet}$ and the set of vertices $\Vbb^{\Net}$, then the result $(\gamma^\star, \Gbf^\star)$ places either an upper or lower bound on $\kappa^{\Net}(\Pbf)$.
 Namely, if the trivial solution is returned where $\ip{\Gbf^\star,\Pbf} - \gamma^\star$ = 0, then $\Pbf\in\Cbb^{\Net}$ and $\kappa^{\Net}(\Pbf) \leq \sum_{i} \log d_i$.
 Otherwise, $\Pbf\not\in\Cbb^{\Net}_{}$, which implies that $\kappa^{\Net}(\Pbf) \geq \sum_{i} \log d_i$.
-A binary search could be used to identify upper and lower bounds on the classical simulation cost, however, this method is limited by the exponential scaling of the set of vertices with the size of the network.
-Furthermore, coarse-grained searches could also be applied where $d_i = d$ is considered to be constant for all $i$.
-Future works could develop more efficient techniques for estimating the classical simulation cost for networks.
+A binary search could be used to identify upper and lower bounds on the classical simulation cost where coarse-grained searches could also be applied where $d_i = d$ is considered to be constant for all $i$.
+However, such methods are limited by the fact that the number of vertices grows exponentially with the size of the network.
+In Section~\ref{section:operational_framework}, we discuss an alternative approach that uses our VQO methods to place a lower bound on the classical simulation cost, or equivalently, an upper bound on the classical bound for a given network and nonclassicality witness (see Eq.~\eqref{eq:classical_bound_estimation_vqo}).{}